 Assessing Thermomechanical Fatigue of a Cast Aluminum Alloy Cylinder Head of an Internal Combustion Engine 2020-01-1077

 In the present work, several important properties that influence the TMF life of the cylinder head have been identified through TMF and finite element analysis (FEA).
 The results show that improving the strength at high temperatures helps improve TMF life on the exhaust side of the head.
-On the other hand, improving strength and ductility lengthen TMF life at low temperature on the intake side.
-Environmental (oxidation) damage is responsible for more than 80% of the total damage on the exhaust side.
+On the other hand, improving strength and ductility extend TMF life at low temperature on the intake side.
+Based on Neu-Sehitoglu TMF damage model, environmental (oxidation) damage is responsible for more than 80% of the total damage on the exhaust side.
 On the intake side, environmental factors are again a significant contributor to overall damage, but produce a smaller portion of total damage as compared to the exhaust side.
 Damage due to creep, relative to other categories of damage, is minimal and can therefore be neglected.
 Environmental (oxidation) damage is strongly influenced by the activation energy for oxidation.
 A small increase of the activation energy significantly increases the TMF life.
 The activation energy for oxidation is closely related to the chemical composition of the alloy and the kinetics of oxidation of each element in the alloy.
 FEA and TMF analysis facilitate optimized selection of target alloys that meet TMF life expectations as engine output increases.

 Yi Liu, Pallavi Annabattula, Seyed Mirmiran, Lin Zhang, Jim Chen, Surendra Gaikwad, Kanwerdip Singh